mssa-2023-fall/Chris/README.md

 A warning: Long-term exposure to this code may cause loss of sanity, nightmares, or any number of other debilitating side effects.
-This code is known to the State of California to cause cancer, birth defects, and reproductive harm.
+This code is known to the State of California to cause cancer, birth defects, or other reproductive harm.